 These versatile plants can be divided up once they’ve finished flowering, to be replanted under trees and shrubs or in containers.
 Ajuga is another fantastic evergreen ground-cover plant.

 Asters, such as Symphyotrichum novi-belgii ‘Royal Ruby’ (pictured), will flower less prolifically over time, so it’s worth dividing them every few years.
-Watch our video guide to dividing asters.

 If you’ve missed the boat for autumn division, don’t worry.
 All the plants above can also be divided in spring, before they flower, giving them a near whole season to settle in and establish.